a4k45h1050/a4k45h1050.github.io/about.md

 permalink: /about/
 ---

-I am a student from Dr Challoners Grammar School
+I am a student

 ### More Information

-I learn the After Effects Tools
+I.T.

 ### Contact me